Switching from conda to pixi

 No real global packages

 The base environment of conda is not truly “global”.
 Once you activate another environment, you lose access to packages installed in base.
-As a bioinformatician, there are tools I need everywhere and every day—samtools, bedtools, minimap2—and it would be nice to have those genuinely available system-wide without switching between environments.
-Besides, if conda is managed by your server admin, it will be a nightmare to update/install packages into the base environment without root privilege.
+As a bioinformatician, there are tools I need everywhere and every day (samtools, bedtools, minimap2) and it would be nice to have those available system-wide without switching between environments.
+And if conda is managed by your server admin, updating or installing packages into the base environment without root privilege is a nightmare.

 Slow speed and dependency conflicts